-To image NPs mixture in cellular environment, we cultured adherent MDA-MB-231 human breast cancer cells and suspension Y79 human retinoblastoma cells.
+To image the NP mixture in a cellular environment, we cultured adherent MDA-MB-231 human breast cancer cells and suspension Y79 human retinoblastoma cells.

-MDA-MB-231 cells were grown in Dulbecco's Modified Eagle's Medium (DMEM) containing 10% fetal bovine serum (FBS, Life Technologies) and 1% penicillin and streptomycin (PS, Invitrogen) and cells were removed by trypsinization and seeded onto microscopic slide with help of self-insertion well from Ibidi.
-When the cells reached ~80% confluence, they were incubated with NPs mixture for ~3 hours in incubator and then washed 3 times with phosphate-buffered saline (PBS, Sigma-Aldrich), fixed with cold methanol for 5 minutes and washed for another 3 times with PBS.
-Then the self-insert well was replaced by the coverslip (SPI Supplies) on top of the slide.
+MDA-MB-231 cells (ATCC® HTB-26TM) were grown in Dulbecco's Modified Eagle's Medium (DMEM) containing 10% fetal bovine serum (FBS, Life Technologies) and 1% penicillin and streptomycin (PS, Invitrogen) and cells were removed by trypsinization and seeded onto a microscopic slide with the help of a self-insertion well from Ibidi.
+When the cells reached ~80% confluence, they were incubated with a NP mixture for ~3 hours in an incubator and then washed 3 times with phosphate-buffered saline (PBS, Sigma-Aldrich), fixed with cold methanol for 5 minutes and washed another 3 times with PBS.
+Then the self-insertion well was replaced by the coverslip (SPI Supplies) on top of the slide.

-Y79 cells were cultured in RPMI 1640 (Life Technologies) containing 10% FBS (Life Technologies) supplemented with 1% PS.
-NPs mixture was incubated with Y79 cells for 3 hours before centrifugation at 200g for 7 minutes.
-The NPs mixture incubated Y79 cells were then sprayed on a slide coated with poly-L-lysine and covered by a coverslip.
+Y79 cells (ATCC® HTB-18TM) were cultured in RPMI 1640 (Life Technologies) containing 10% FBS (Life Technologies) supplemented with 1% PS.
+The NP mixture was incubated with Y79 cells for 3 hours before centrifugation at 200g for 7 minutes.
+The NP mixture incubated Y79 cells were then sprayed on a slide coated with poly-L-lysine and covered by a coverslip.

-Plasmonic nanoparticles.
+Plasmonic nanoparticles

-For both individual or multiplexed NPs detection applications shown in this article, we used 70nm silver(Ag) spherical NPs (Ted Pella Inc.), 50nm, 60nm and 80nm gold(Au) spherical NPs (Nanopartz), and 40 x 80nm gold nanorods (AuNR) (Nanopartz).
+For both individual or multiplexed NP detection applications shown in this article, we used 70 nm silver (Ag) spherical NPs (Ted Pella Inc.), 50 nm, 60 nm and 80 nm gold (Au) spherical NPs (Nanopartz), and $40 \times 80$ nm gold nanorods (AuNR) (Nanopartz).

-The NPs were placed in different environments to prepare the samples: in homogeneous low-scattering PBS medium and in a high-scattering cellular environment filled with Vectashield Antifade Mounting Medium.
-We used conventional 25x75 microscopy slides as a substrate with thin 0.13-0.17um coverslips.
+The NPs were placed in different environments to prepare the samples: in homogeneous low-scattering PBS medium and in a high-scattering cellular environment filled with the Vectashield Antifade Mounting Medium.
+We used conventional 25 $\times$ 75 microscopy slides as a substrate with thin 0.13-0.17 $\mu m$ coverslips.

-Side-illumination microscopy adaptor.
+Side-illumination microscopy adaptor

-The main principle of the side-illumination darkfield method is shown in Fig.1A and the schematic of the light beam propagation is presented in the Fig.1 of the electronic supplementary information (ESI).
-Fig.1B shows a technical schematic of the microscopy module with lateral LED illumination.
-Two types of microscopy adaptors optimized for inverted (Fig.1C) and upright microscopes (Fig.1D) were designed by us and fabricated by VegaPhoton.
+The main principle of the side-illumination darkfield method is shown in Fig. 1A and the schematic of the light beam propagation is presented in Fig. 1 of the ESI.
+Fig. 1B shows a technical schematic of the microscopy module with lateral LED illumination.
+Two types of microscopy adaptors optimized for inverted (Fig. 1C) and upright microscopes (Fig. 1D) were designed by us and fabricated by VegaPhoton.
 The adaptors were fabricated with aluminum CNC machining to obtain the precision and rigidity required for use with professional microscopes.
-To simplify integration, in the case of the inverted microscope, the adaptor was integrated into a ProScan[TM] flat top inverted microscope motorized stage (Prior Scientific, Inc.) that allows fine 3D spatial sample translation.
+To simplify integration, in the case of the inverted microscope, the adaptor was integrated into a ProScanTM flat top inverted microscope motorized stage (Prior Scientific, Inc.) that allows fine 3D spatial sample translation.
 For the conventional upright microscope, the adaptor thickness was designed to be only 5.4 mm for seamless integration with the existing transmission illumination setup and to avoid hinder to the objective free run.
-The narrow RGB LED array (2.8 x 0.35 x 0.85, Citizen CL246) is mounted on a PCB card compatible with both inverted and upright microscope and placed in close optical contact with both sides of the standard microscope slides used in histo- and cytopathological analysis, as shown in Fig.1B.
-Typical emission spectra of the RGB LED are shown on the Fig.2A.
+The narrow RGB LED array (2.8 $\times$ 0.35 $\times$ 0.85, Citizen CL246) is mounted on a PCB card compatible with both inverted and upright microscopes and placed in close optical contact with both sides of the standard microscope slides used in histo- and cyto-pathological analysis, as shown in Fig. 1B.
+Typical emission spectra of the RGB LED are shown in Fig. 2A.